vamsid07/interview-agent/README.md

 1. Click the audio recording button
 2. Speak your answer clearly
 3. Stop recording when finished
-4. System will transcribe and respond
+4. System will transcribe and respond with audio

 **Step 5: Review Real-Time Feedback**